hendri54/hendri54.github.io/private/light_rail/romf.md

 The ROMF emits 99 dBA around the clock (measured at 50 feet; according to the appendix of the supplementary noise and vibration study, Oct 2018).

+A typical substation emits [60-80 dBA](https://electrical-engineering-portal.com/audible-substation-noise).

+* [Valley metro noise study](https://www.valleymetro.org/sites/default/files/uploads/event-resources/south_central_appendice_e_noise_vibration_report.pdf): "A general guideline is that locating the TPSS at least 50 feet from the closest residential land use would avoid noise impacts." (p.
+11)
+* From the same study: "The primary noise sources from the TPSS units are the transformer hum and noise from cooling systems.
+On most modern TPSS units the transformer hum is minimal, so only the ventilation and cooling system has potential to cause noise impacts.
+A recent noise measurement of a TPSS unit used in a residential area along the Los Angeles Metro Gold Line showed that the ventilation fan generated a sound level of 51 dBA at a distance of 40 feet from the fan, which is equivalent to an Leq of 49 dBA at a distance of 50 feet" (p.
+27)
+* Valley Metro has 5 substations.
+Only one is predicted to generate any impact (Table 14) and there the adjacent home is only 21 feet from the substation.

+Note that track squeal numbers in the SEA as "SEL" measures.
+They give the noise level that would yield the same sound energy  in a 1 second interval as the event studied.

+The 99 dBA number is also an SEL.
+It has no clear units.

 At 1/4 mile (Creekside Elementary School), this attenuates to 81 dBA.

 At 1 mile, it attenuates to 69 dBA.